HUDSON RIVER MARITIME MUSEUM

 Picture

-We're excited to welcome Fireboat John J. Harvey to the museum’s waterfront campus from Friday, August 13 to Monday, August 16.
-Harvey will be making stops throughout the Hudson Valley as part of her Hudson River trip this summer and will be at the Kingston waterfront offering free public trips and deck tours.
+We're excited to welcome Fireboat John J. Harvey to the museum’s waterfront campus on Monday, September 4 as part of her Hudson River trip this summer and will be at the Kingston waterfront offering free public trips and deck tours.
+These opportunities are available first come first served and registration is required for trips: Links to reserve tickets are as follows:

 People who enjoy a deck tour or trip on the boat will receive half-price admission to the museum.